SmashedFrenzy16/Net-Run-Rate-Calculator/README.md

 ## Formula

-> The Formula for calculating the NRR for any team is as following:
+> The formula for calculating the NRR for any team is as following:
 > Net Run Rate = (Total Runs Scored ÷ Total Overs Faced) – (Total Runs Conceded ÷ Total Overs Bowled)

 >Where: